zordius/subtask.js/README.md

 **Pipe the tasks**

-* Use the result of a task as input of next task
+* Use the result of a task as input of next task creator

 ```javascript
 var taskQueue = function (input) {